- What is a Clonazepam High?

 Clonazepam, the generic name of a brand-name drug called Klonopin, is typically prescribed by doctors to prevent and control seizures and panic disorders in patients.
 Belonging to a class of drugs called benzodiazepines, clonazepam works by calming the brain and nerves.
-To do this, it increases the effects of GABA, a neurotransmitter that blocks impulses between nerve cells in the brain.
-Because GABA is suspected to help boost mood or have a calming, relaxing effect on the nervous system, someone with low levels of GABA may experience anxiety or mood disorders, epilepsy, or chronic pain.
+This increases the effects of GABA, a neurotransmitter that blocks impulses between nerve cells in the brain.
+Because GABA is suspected of helping boost mood or have a calming, relaxing effect on the nervous system, someone with low levels of GABA may experience anxiety, mood disorders, epilepsy, or chronic pain.

 What is a Clonazepam High?

 Even people taking clonazepam for legitimate health reasons can develop a tolerance and dependence upon taking the drug, resulting in a vicious cycle of addiction.
-While taking clonazepam may be helpful in the short-term to calm down the brain and reduce anxiety, often times people end up taking more than needed because of the dependent nature of this drug.
-And once tolerance builds, one will need to take more of the drug in order to feel the effects.
+While taking clonazepam may be helpful in the short term to calm down the brain and reduce anxiety, often, people take more than needed because of the dependent nature of this drug.
+And once tolerance builds, one will need to take more of the drug to feel the effects.

-Furthermore, with the mild euphoria experienced when taking clonazepam, some people may start abusing the drug in order to continue feeling the “high” produced.
-This is a source of concern for the user because taking a higher dose than prescribed or more frequently than prescribed is dangerous and can lead to overdose.
-Because this substance has a depressant effect on its users, the symptoms often experienced by overdosing involve slowed bodily functions.
-These include:
+Furthermore, with the mild euphoria experienced when taking clonazepam, some people may start abusing the drug to continue feeling the “high” produced.
+This is a concern for the user because taking a higher dose than prescribed or more frequently than prescribed is dangerous and can lead to overdose.
+In addition, because this substance has a depressant effect on its users, the symptoms often experienced by overdosing involve slowed bodily functions.